4.8 1700+ Google Reviews

 Whether you have a new roof or an aging roof, regular inspections and maintenance extend its life.
 Plus, a working knowledge of your roofing materials prevents insurance companies and roofers from taking advantage of you.
 The most common type of shingles in the United States are asphalt shingle roofs.
-So, we’ve created this guide to help with Identifying Asphalt Shingle Roofing Defects.
+So, we’ve created this guide to help with Identifying Asphalt Shingle Defects.

 Granules make up the pebble-like coating embedded in the shingle.
 These shingle granules offer protection from physical damage and UV radiation.
 Plus, they make the shingles look nicer and grippier for walking on.

 If you lift the shingle, you’ll see the nails, an adhesive strip, and possibly a nailing strip.
 The adhesive strips bond two layers of shingles together to prevent wind damage.
-They may be on the bottom or top of the shing.
+They may be on the bottom or top of the shingle.
 Once installed, the shingles heat up, and the adhesive strips melt and bond.

 Once the adhesive strip sets, lifting the shingles is not easy.
 Although you could break the seal with a putty knife, I would not recommend it unless necessary.
 And if you do break the seal, make sure to reseal it with roofing cement.